obsidian-dot-dev/openFPGA-Defender/README.md

 Note that the arcade games supported on the later Rev 1 board (Joust/Robotron, etc.), or Rev 2 (Joust 2, etc.) 6809 board are *not* supported by this core.

-## Special controls

-The action buttons for each game can be remapped through the Analogue Pocket UI.
+## Service Mode Controls

-Some additional controls (for the high-score-reset and and service menu ) are mapped as follows:
+Buttons for service-mode controls (for the high-score-reset and in-game service menu) are mapped as follows:

 * Advance -- Select + L
 * Auto-up -- R
 * Reset High Scores -- Select + R

+## Defender - "Original Control" Mode

+There is an additional control added to the UI when running Defender, allowing the user to select "Original Control Mode".
+When selected, the "Reverse" and "Thrust" buttons are mapped to the L and R triggers respectively.

+When "Original Control" mode is disabled, the dpad controls both direction and thrust (as in most home-console ports of Defender/Stargate).

 ## Usage